rdlauer/articles/nativescript/securing-app/part2.md

 ![sqlite and sqlcipher](2-sqlcipher.png)

-## Offline Data Sync with Encryption
+## Online/Offline Data Sync + Encryption

 Many of us use mobile backend services (mBaaS) like [Firebase](https://market.nativescript.org/plugins/nativescript-plugin-firebase) or [Progress Kinvey](https://www.progress.com/kinvey) for our remote backends.
 And when developing mobile apps, we need to be aware of online/offline connectivity, and syncing up data for when users toggle between those states (lest the app crashes without a network connection!).

-Out of the box, Kinvey comes with [online/offline data sync](https://devcenter.kinvey.com/nativescript/guides/datastore) baked in, as outlined in this example from the docs:
+Out of the box, Kinvey comes with [online/offline data sync](https://devcenter.kinvey.com/nativescript/guides/datastore) baked in, as outlined in this extensive code sample example from the docs:

 	// Retrieve an instance
 	const dataStore = Kinvey.DataStore.collection('books', Kinvey.DataStoreType.Sync) as Kinvey.SyncStore;